RossT18/react-tutorial/README.md

 Within `/tic-tac-toe` is an implementation of the [React Tutorial](https://reactjs.org/tutorial/tutorial.html).

-`/tic-tac-toe-ts` contains an implementation of the same React tutorial using Typescript.
+Within `/tic-tac-toe-ts` is an implementation of the same React tutorial using Typescript.
+Components have also been separated into files and refactored into functional components.